yegor256/datum/md/policy.md

 The person will be your mentor and will be responsible for helping you out in the system.
 Also, the mentor will receive financial bonuses from us for the money you earn.
-Join this [Telegram chat](https://t.me/joinchat/AAAAAEJFMRzsRTRxM3ec6A) if you don't know anyone yet.
+Fill [this form](https://www.0crat.com/join) if you don't know anyone yet.
 Once you are invited, your name and your performance metrics will be visible in the [Gang page](https://www.0crat.com/gang).

 <a name="2" href="#2">§2</a>